 Champagne 101: Selecting, Serving, and Sipping

 What’s a party without Champagne?
-Who knows… From weddings, birthdays, New Year’s Eve, to a pre-dinner toast, electing Champagne as the celebratory drink of choice is never wrong.
+Who knows… From weddings, birthdays, New Year’s Eve, to Valentine’s Day and more, electing Champagne as the celebratory drink of choice is never wrong.
 However, choosing the best bottle of bubbly can be quite the challenge.
 Brut, Extra Brut, Doux—where do you begin?
 Here to help, we have a step-by-step guide to help you choose the perfect bottle of Champagne with confidence.

 Step 1: Know the difference between Champagne & Sparkling Wine

 All Champagne is sparkling wine, but not all sparkling wine is Champagne.
 To be classified as Champagne, it must adhere to the following:

 1.)
 Made exclusively in the Champagne region of France.

 2.)
 Produced from traditional Champagne grapes (Chardonnay, Pinot Noir, and Pinot Meunier).

 3.)
 Made by Méthode Champenoise (the traditional Champagne making method that requires a second fermentation in the bottle).

 Step 2: Find your sweet spot, Extra Brut to Doux

 Do you have a sweet tooth?
 During the last stage of production, sugar is added to balance out the acidity.
 Depending on the amount of sugar, the bottle will fall under one of the following categories, listed from dry to sweet.

 Brut Nature – Otherwise known as bone dry!
 Brut Nature has no residual sugar.